🎃 15 Spooky Facts about Halloween

 The owl is a popular Halloween symbol.
 In medieval times, owls were believed to be witches and to hear an owl’s call meant someone was about to die.

-Black cats are another symbol of the spooky side of Halloween and seen as the familiars of witches… So, if a black cat crosses your path, you’ll be cursed with bad luck.
+Black cats are another symbol of the spooky side of Halloween and seen as the familiars of witches… So, if a black cat crosses your path, you’ll be cursed with bad luck – according some beliefs!
+In others, black cats are considered highly lucky.

 An old legend goes that if you see a spider on Halloween night, it means a loved one is watching over.

 The world record for the heaviest pumpkin is held by Mathias Willemijns from Belgium – the pumpkin weighed 2,624.6 pounds.
-While in terms of the ‘fastest pumpkin carved’ was by Stephen Clarke from the USA who recorded a speed of 16.47 seconds.
+While the record in terms of the ‘fastest pumpkin carved’ was claimed by Stephen Clarke from the USA who recorded a speed of 16.47 seconds.

 According to a story from the late 1800s, if a young woman stared into a mirror in a dark room on Halloween, she would see the face of her future spouse.

-In Mexico, people celebrate the Day of the Dead on November 2nd rather than Halloween on the 31st October.
+In Mexico, people celebrate the Day of the Dead on November 2nd rather than Halloween on October 31st.
 People celebrating will dress up as ghouls and roam the streets.

 The first Jack O’Lanterns were actually made from turnips rather than pumpkins.